Friday, December 19, 2008

 Going to see the Nutcracker is a tradition that started when we moved.
 Our neighbors own a ballet company and the company puts on the Nutcracker every year.
 We get dressed up, go out for a nice dinner and then we are off to the ballet.
 This year was very enjoyable and the kids were able to enjoy some "snow" during intermission.
 Both of our neighbors children have parts in the ballet and our kids enjoy seeing them perform.
 Tony and Cooper are getting a little tired of seeing it, so next year I think we are going to make it a Girls Night and hopefully we will be able to take Lily to see her first ballet.

+Speaking of tradition, Avery enjoyed participating in her first Christmas Pagent at our church.
+There were many practices and rehearsals involved (including a rehearsal every night the week before pagent).
+Although it was a lot of hard work, we were all so very blessed by it.
+Avery did an amazing job.
+After the first of 3 performances, a lady approached us and complimented Avery on how animated Avery was as she sang and how sweet she looked.
+Avery was grinning from ear to ear and was so very proud of herself.
 We ended up bringing Lily home with us on Saturday the 6th, which was our 11th Wedding Anniversary.
 I was only able to get Avery to the church by the skin of my teeth Saturday night since we drove in from Bryan.
 As we turned onto 105 from Hwy 6, there was a rollover accident.
 Knowing we had little time to spare, my first thought was that we were going to be late.
 As we got closer to the scene, we could see that our lane was open and traffic was able to get through.
 I said a prayer of thanks right then and there.
 I was thankful that we didn't have to rush home and be hurried as we made our way to the church Rushing always has an effect on my mood.
 We were able to make it in plenty of time and Avery did a wonderful job again.

 On Sunday night we were all able to attend pagent together.
 Cory and Rachel joined us and helped take care of Lily, who was not feeling well.